 - Motivated Study Abroad students are also allowed to apply for the ‘double’ internship, which is offered by a selection of our internship partners.
 The ‘double’ internship is worth 2 academic courses or 12 ECTS (6 US academic credits).
 With the ‘double’ internship, students are expected to work 280 hours per semester (approximately 25 hours per week) and, in addition to the 3,000-word paper and daily log, are required to conduct an academic research project over the course of the term.
 Please note that double internships are not available during the summer semester.

 Students must check the internship catalogue for the semester during which they want to undertake the internship and choose up to three internship offers.
-The internship application must be submitted on time (please refer to the deadlines published here) and sent directly to the Internships & Careers Officer, Ms Aida Mansour at email@example.com.
 Please note that late applications will not be considered.

 The application must include:

-- a recommendation letter from a home university professor
+- A recommendation letter from a University Professor

 The resume and the cover letters must each be 1 page long and must be reviewed by the home university prior to submission to Vesalius College.